nufeb/NUFEB-2/docs/source/grid_modify.rst

 which intuitively means that the boundary is connecting to a well-mixed bulk liquid, and the substrate concentration at the boundary is kept fixed.

-The combinations of boundary conditions allow to model different simulation senarios.
+The combinations of boundary conditions allow to model different simulation scenarios.
 For example, 1) *nn nn nn* often model a system that microbes grow in a complete insulated micro well (closed system).
 2) *pp pp nd* models a representative volume of the full-scale bioreactor, where the (modelled) microbes grows on the surface of the bioreactor.